What is the INTERSECT Retreat?

-The 2017 INTERSECT Retreat will take place on February 10th-12th, 2017 at the Blowing Rock Conference Center.
+The 2018 INTERSECT Retreat will take place on Friday, January 26th - Sunday, January 28th, 2018 at the Blowing Rock Conference Center.
 Check out the retreat logistics page for more details.

-Participant applications are due by Friday, January 27, 2017 at NOON.
+Participant applications are due by Wednesday, November 29th at 11:59pm.

 INTERSECT is for students who have a basic understanding of diversity and social justice and are now looking to make a difference in their communities.
 INTERSECT focuses on skills for organizing, activism, and becoming a change agent.
 Be sure to read the participant expectations and facilitator expectations before applying.

 The core objectives of the INTERSECT Social Justice Retreat are for participants to: